Bayesian Transfer Operators in Reproducing Kernel Hilbert Spaces: Gaussian Process Dynamic Mode Decomposition

 The \emph{projected} modes with respect to the full-state observables, ${\V_f} \in \mathbb{C}^{M \times D}$, are found via

-The implication of \eqref{eq: GP DMD modes} is that for a single-step prediction, the model in \eqref{eq: GP DMD} is also the posterior mean of a GP prior placed on the flow map.
-The point is that we can perform DMD on a random variable associated with the Koopman operator.
+The implication of \eqref{eq: GP DMD modes} is that for a single-step prediction, the model in \eqref{eq: GP DMD} is also the posterior mean of a GP prior placed on the flow map (using the dynamically evolved states $\Y$ as the targets).
+The point is that we can perform DMD on a random variable associated with the Koopman operator while maintaining consistency with the nonlinear dynamics on the state manifold.

 In Appendix~\ref{sec: Estimation Algorithm}, we present the numerically stable and efficient algorithm (GP-TCCA) used in the experiments of Section \ref{sec: Numerical Experiments} for computing equations \eqref{eq: CME matrix}--\eqref{eq: GP DMD modes}.